 Vendors & Suppliers

 Vendors, suppliers, and individuals engaging with Columbia Law School must complete the vendor onboarding process to establish a vendor profile in Accounting & Reporting at Columbia (ARC), the University’s financial system.
-This process includes setting up an account and connecting as a customer with Columbia University in PaymentWorks.
+This includes creating an account and connecting as a customer with Columbia University in PaymentWorks.

-The Business Office assists departments by initiating the onboarding process and sending invitations to vendors, while Central Vendor Management oversees verification, updates, and authentication of vendor registrations.
-Learn more about PaymentWorks and the vendor onboarding process on the Vendor Management website
+The Business Office supports departments by initiating the onboarding process and sending invitations to vendors.
+Central Vendor Management is responsible for verifying, updating, and authenticating vendor registrations.
+For more information, visit the Vendor Management website to learn about PaymentWorks and the vendor onboarding process.
+These are the steps in the vendor engagement process:

 Submit a vendor request by following the guidelines below.
 If the vendor or guest is international, verify payment eligibility based on their visa type: Allowable Payments by Visa Type